 Our approach leverages the farmer and farm crew to collect samples and deploy environmental monitoring equipment.
 This allows for greater sample sizes than the research team would be able to collect alone due to logistics of working at sea and the expense of boat time.
-Twice monthly, beginning in February, 2017 through the end of the sampling window for the project (December 2018) our partner farmer will collect mussels from two separate farms sites, in two size classes: juvenile (shell length 30-50mm) and market size (>50mm shell length).
+Twice monthly, beginning in February, 2017 through the end of the sampling window for the project (December 2018) our partner farmer has collected mussels from two separate farms sites, in two size classes: juvenile (shell length 30-50mm) and market size (>50mm shell length).
 During each collection, enough mussels are harvested from each size class to be parsed across three different laboratory assays: Histology, Fatty Acid Analysis (FAA), and Stable Isotope Analysis (SIA).
-This large sample set will allow for a robust comparison between each farm site, especially with regards to histological analysis.
+This large sample set will allows for a robust comparison between each farm site, especially with regards to histological analysis.

 In addition to the site level sampling conducted by the farmer, researchers travel to the farm site at Clapboard Island in order to conduct more extensive sampling.
 During these occasions mussels are collected in the same size classes as are collected by the farmer: juvenile and market size.
 For these sampling events, mussels are collected at each raft present at the farm site in order to assess raft to raft differences within a site.
 These sampling events have been opportunistic in nature as field logistics allowed.
 Due to their limited nature, these samples are not robust enough to make the raft-by-raft comparisons initially intended as the outset of the project.